Private Interest and Public Good (MA)

 Associate Professor of Philosophy

-Research Interests: Social and Political Philosophy, German Idealism, Philosophy of Mind and Action.
+Research Interests: social-impact-impact and Political Philosophy, German Idealism, Philosophy of Mind and Action.

 Dr. Mack Mariani